All my prescriptions, apart from Controlled Drug Prescriptions, are electronic.

 Medication side effects

-• DrugsandMedicationsAtoZ provides detailed and accurate information on over 24,000 prescription and over-the-counter medicines for both consumers and healthcare professionals.
+• DrugsandMedicationsAtoZ provides detailed and accurate information on over 24,000 prescription and over-the-counter medicines like supplements for both consumers and healthcare professionals.

 • I will sometimes recommend PrecisionMedicineGenetics, specifically PsychiatricPharmacogeneticTesting if you have a previous history of side effects with medication or a history treatment resistance.